Satstef/SingSong/README.md

 App works in a very basic way.
 The user has to register an account by giving his/her name, email and choosing one password.
 An email with a link will be send to him/her.
 After confirmating the account by clicking on the link, the user can login in his/her profile.
-User can upload mp3 files (only mp3 files are allowed) and describe the song with title, album, artist and genre.
+User can upload mp3 files (only mp3 files are allowed) and enter song informations (title, album, artist and genre).
 He/She is now ready to listen the song uploaded.